UniversalDependencies/docs/treebanks/de_lit/index.md

 ## Description

-It aims at gathering texts of the German literary history.
+This treebank aims at gathering texts of the German literary history.
 Currently, it hosts Fragments of the early Romanticism, i.e. aphorism-like texts mainly dealing with philosophical issues concerning art, beauty and related topics.

 In a long-term perspective, this treebank aims at gathering texts from different genres and different authors of the German literary history.
-Currently, it exclusively hosts Fragments of the early Romanticism (end of the 18th century, modern German), i.e. really short texts, often in aphorism-like form, dealing with philosophical issues in a witty and cryptic way.
-They mainly deal with aesthetics, i.e. with philosophy concerning art and beauty.
+Currently, it exclusively hosts Fragments of the early Romanticism (end of the 18th century, modern German), i.e. really short texts, often in aphorism-like form, that deal with philosophical issues in a witty and cryptic way.
+They mainly deal with aesthetics, i.e. philosophy concerning art and beauty.
-This treebank is mainly intended for stylistic analysis that can benefit from the dependency formalism as well as from the opportunity to automatically and quickly retrieve information concerning syntax.
+This treebank is mainly intended for corpus-based stylistic analysis that can benefit from the dependency relations as well as from all the other levels of annotation (currently LEMMA and both UPOs and XPOS).

-Version 2.4 hosts the following texts (each text is followed by the reference to the original edition from which it was digitized, as well as by the permalink to the online source of the raw text):
+The version 2.5 hosts the following texts (each text is followed by the reference to the original edition from which it was digitized, as well as by the permalink to the online source of the digital raw text):

 - Friedrich Schlegel, Kritische Fragmente [Lyceum-Fragmente].
 Source: Kritische Friedrich-Schlegel-Ausgabe.
 Erste Abteilung: Kritische Neuausgabe, Band 2, München, Paderborn, Wien, Zürich 1967, S. 147-164.